 A permission letter to take child to doctor allows someone other than a parent or legal guardian to authorize medical treatment for a child, senior citizen or other person mentioned in the letter.
 It’s a very important document if the primary caregiver is out of town or otherwise not available to authorize treatment.

-This letter is usually written for an individual who is at least 18 years of age, and it is not recommended to write an authorization letter to a school or day care center because the legal guardian may not have control over which person gives authorization for treatment.
-If the legal guardian has a preferred local physician, a copy of the letter can be given to his or her office.
+This permission letter is usually written for an individual who is at least 18 years of age, and it is not recommended to write an authorization letter to a school or day care center because the legal guardian may not have control over which person gives authorization for treatment.

 If there are any treatments that are not acceptable to the legal guardian, these need to be mentioned in the letter.
 It is also recommended that the letter have an expiration date.